pratikalladi/cs225-final-project/README.md

 * Test Case 12: tests that flight routes were scanned in successfully

-* Test Case 13: checks flight routes are valid
+* Test Case 13: checks validity of flight routes and whether invalid are rejected